tkeskita/mesh_heal/README.md

 Mesh Heal is an add-on for [Blender](https://www.blender.org/).
 It includes additional Blender operators for healing surface meshes.
-By default, Blender contains many routines that are meant for these tasks.
+By default, Blender contains many routines that are meant for these tasks, e.g. tools in the *3D-Print Toolbox* add-on.
 Unfortunately, Blender’s default routines don’t always produce good results in some difficult cases.
 Specifically, I run into problems when I was trying to convert non-manifold isosurfaces into manifold surfaces with consistent face normals appropriate for